Marxon13/M13OrderedDictionary/readme.md

 Limitations:
 ------------
 The objects and keys are subject to the requirements and limitations of NSArray and NSDictionary; As the objects and keys are stored in a NSArray, as well as an NSDictionary.
 Mainly, nil cannot be passed as an object or a key since you cannot store nil in a NSArray.
 So, removing an object needs to be doe with the NSArray method <code>remove*:</code> instead of the NSDictionary method <code>setValue:nil forKey:someKey</code>

+Index subscripting will only retrieve an object at an index, retrieve an object for a key, and set an object for a key.

 Notes:
 ----------